mccombspj/kurumastories/content/toyota/sports-800/MF-RT-Toyota-Sports-800-1965.md

 <b>Hasegawa:</b> As far as the number of passengers goes, having one fewer person makes about a one-second difference in the 0-400m time.
 Even so, the time was slower than our in-house data, by 0.4 seconds...

 <b>Hirao:</b> In-house figures are the peak numbers.
-An 0.4 second difference is fairly routine.
+A 0.4 second difference is fairly routine.
 Also, the test load was 137kg in total, with the driver at 57.5kg, the passenger at 68kg, and the test instruments at 11.5kg, so the weight was probably a little heavier.

 <b>Watari:</b> The other day, during a test drive, the speedometer reached 130km/h before we exited a certain tunnel.
 Other cars don't usually pick up that much speed there, so the acceleration is certainly impressive.

 <b>Koguchi:</b> On the subject of the speedometer, in most cars, the speedometer shows a higher reading than the actual vehicle speed.
 In this car, the actual vehicle speed was higher.

 <b>Watari:</b> So, that means it actually went over 130km/h.
-But we need to tell people who buy cars like this that they can't use the top gear in the city.
+But we need to tell people who buy cars like this that they can't use top gear in the city.
 It seems like even 60km/h is pushing it.
 This is what the tachometer markings are for, but it would be safer if the speedometer also showed the range of use for each gear.

 <b><u>A "Husband's Spec" We'd Like to See</b></u>